v4k0nd/algorithm-evaluator/README.md

 cd script
 ./start_backend.sh
 ```
+Open a new terminal

-To start the frontend
+Then start the frontend
 ```sh
 cd script
 ./start_frontend.sh
 ```

-Open the URL the frontend gives (probably http://localhost:8501), and upload a csv.
+Open the URL the `start_frontend.sh` gives (probably http://localhost:8501), and upload a csv.
 <img src="https://raw.githubusercontent.com/v4k0nd/algorithm-evaluator/master/docs/streamlit_running.png">

 # To reset database

-The `generator.py` can create a new database from `initialiser.sql` (and adds one entry)
+The `generator.py` can create a new database from `initialiser.sql`
 ```sh
 cd backend
 python3 generator.py init